-Figure 18.
-Historical Asset - St. Patrick's Catholic Church
+Figure 19.
+Historical Assets - Hubbard House and St. Patrick's Catholic Church

-Street/Transit/Pedestrian/Bicycle Infrastructure

-The bones of Nashville's street grid network are apparent in the target area.
+Street/Transit/Pedestrian/Bicycle Infrastructure The bones of Nashville's street grid network are apparent in the study area.
 There are opportunities to provide better connectivity by adding street connections within larger contiguous parcels such as the Sudekum and Napier properties as well as some of the Chestnut Hill properties adjacent to Second Avenue.
 Lafayette Street serves as a major East-West connector while Second and Fourth Avenues (both one-way) serve as the primary North-South connections into downtown Nashville.
-The interstates (I-24, I-40, and I-65) carry large traffic volumes regionally; however, they also serve as major barriers for this neighborhood in regards to the local traffic network.
-The dead-end streets within the target area, as well as the at-grade railroad crossings in the southern portion of the target area further sever the vehicular connectivity opportunities.

-Public transportation within the target area consists of several bus routes - 15, 18, 25, and 55.
-The majority of these run along Lafayette Street which connects the target area to Music City Central (the downtown transit station) where transfers can be made to other bus routes.
-Route 25 Midtown is the outlier and reaches into the residential
+The interstates (I-24, I-40, and I-65) carry large traffic volumes regionally, however, serve as major barriers for this neighborhood in regards to the local traffic network.
+The dead-end streets within the study area, as well as the at-grade railroad crossings in the southern portion of the study area further sever the vehicular connectivity opportunities.
+Public transportation within the study area consists of several bus routes - 15, 18, 25, and 55.
+The majority of these run along Lafayette Street which connects the study area to Music City Central (the downtown transit station) where transfers can be made to other bus routes.
+Route 25 Midtown is the outlier and reaches into the residential areas and assists in making the difficult connection northeast of the study area under the interstate barrier.
+Construction will begin soon for the current Lafayette Street / Murfreesboro Pike service routes to be upgraded to a bus rapid transit (BRT) facility with transit signal priority.
+This will provide more frequent and more reliable service as well as improved stop facilities for riders.
+Although the study area is an appropriate size for walkability where most destinations are within a 10-minute walk, the infrastructure and existing conditions do not support a pedestrian-friendly environment.
+The street grid is dominated by vehicular traffic that is not sufficiently lit at night, thus pedestrians do not feel safe using the existing sidewalks.
+Most of the sidewalk network exists within the study area but is directly behind the curb with no separation from vehicular lanes.
+It needs to be upgraded, widened and include additional streetscape elements such as pedestrian-scaled lighting, shade trees, trash cans and benches.
+In the southern portion of the study area, the City's Strategic Plan for Sidewalks and Bikeways proposes additional sidewalks as a long-term priority.